NKS8/web-scraping-challenge/README.md

     * set up scrape route with scrape function.
     * collected data from scrape_info function in scrape_mars file
     * updated scraped data into mongo db by using mongo CRUD
-    * set up index route and rendered data into html file by accessing data ws added in mongo collection
+    * set up index route and rendered data into html file by accessing data was added in mongo collection
 3. Items/objects styled in the tags accordingly.
     * Titles created
     * Button created